samuellihn/obsidian-freeview/public/Deposition Processes.md

 Sputtering gas not incorporated into the flim

-Reactive sputtering - sputtering gas incorporated into teh film, filiming alloys with the film
+Reactive sputtering - sputtering gas incorporated into the film, filiming alloys with the film

 # Chemical Vapor Deposition

 Controlled reactions where reactants are in gaseous/vapor form, then the products are solid form that are deposited on the substrate

 Usually (gas) + (gas ) => (solid) + (gas)